nzaillian/gretel-erb/README.md

 ([Washington Square Interactive](http://washingtonsqaureinteractive.com)) to resolve issues encountered during the ongoing development of [GoodTix](http://goodtix.org).

-Note: this is a significant fork of gretel and usage is, accrodingly, different from that of the original gem.
+Note: this is a significant fork of gretel and usage is, accordingly, different from that of the original gem.
 Most of the 'breadcrumb' method options from the original plugin (such as the :pretext and :separator options) are not relevant when you're using a template to specify the layout of your breadcrumb.
 We'll attempt to keep